Our 14 Goals

 1. Pakistan Civil Service

-Tax collection Rs 5,000b p.a.; debt servicing and repayment to be brought down to 20% of outlay; expensive foreign loans to be repaid
+Doubling of Tax collection; debt servicing and repayment to be brought down to 20% of outlay; expensive foreign loans to be repaid.

 5. Local Government

-Revamping of curriculum to make it economically relevant; school infrastructure; school transport; teacher training; examination system; monitoring of quality and quantity
+Revamping of curriculum to make it economically relevant; school infrastructure; school transport; teacher training; examination system; monitoring of quality and quantity; creating 2 million jobs every year.

-1,000 Mobile Health Units to reinforce provision of primary health care service; IMR & MMR to improve by 50%; clean drinking water to 70% of population; nutrition and food security to bulk of the population
+1,000 Mobile Health Units to reinforce provision of primary health care service; IMR & MMR to improve by 50%; clean drinking water to 70% of population; nutrition and food security to bulk of the population; special focus on countering adulterated food and drugs.

 10. Water & Power

-20,000 MW of additional energy through hydro carbon and hydro resources; exploration of tight and shale gas and oil; local solutions for wind, solar, bio gas and waste to energy; gas supply through Iran and Central Asia; breakup of distribution companies in smaller units and franchising; completion of projects under the China Pak Economic Corridor umbrella; end of load shedding in year 5
+50,000 MW of additional energy through hydro carbon and hydro resources; exploration of tight and shale gas and oil; local solutions for wind, solar, bio gas and waste to energy; gas supply through Iran and Central Asia; breakup of distribution companies in smaller units and competitive leasing out for 30 years; completion of projects under the China Pak Economic Corrdor umbrella.

 11. Food & Agriculture

-Agri Sector Growth 10% p.a.; $15b Halal Products Export; 500% increase in Citrus Export; subsidized seed, inputs, implements, fertilizer; drip & sprinkler irrigation; BT Cotton, focus on high value crops of Grapes, Olives, Onion, Potato etc.; increase in processing of dairy products to 15%; elimination of powdered milk import
+Agri Sector Growth 10% p.a.; $15b Halal Products Export; 500% increase in Citrus Export; subsidized seed, inputs, implements, fetilizer; drip & sprinkler irrigation; BT Cotton, focus on high value crops of Grapes, Olives, Onion, Potato etc.; increase in processing of dairy products to 15%; elimination of powdered milk import.

 12. Industry & Commerce

-30 New Industrial Estates; focus on district specialty products; hand-holding of SMEs through provision of training, finance, infrastructure, logistics and marketing; Exports $50b; creation of 2 million new jobs p.a.
+30 New Industrial Estates; focus on district specialty products; hand-holding of SMEs through provision of training, finance, infrastructure, logistics and marketing; Exports $50b; creation of 2 million new jobs.

 13. Information Communication Technology